azoth-lang/azoth.language.reference/src/ideas.md

 to serialize a type to JSON, one could reify it to get a JSON serializer that was optimized for the given type because the compiler knew exactly all the steps/operations needed.

+One way to implement this might be to use a `#Reified` attribute on a function alias that specifies the generic type.
+But that would imply it only gets called when called through the alias

 ### Inline Generic Constraints

 One could use the subtype operator to allow inline generic constraints.
 So instead of `class Foo[T]